Soil aggregate stability: Climate

 Variations in climate and seasons can have an effect on aggregate stability of the soil.
-According to Dimuyiannis (2008), in a Mediterranean climate, it was found that aggregate stability varied on a nearly cyclical pattern, with lower aggregate stability in the winter and early spring compared to higher aggregate stability in the summer months.
+In a Mediterranean climate, it was found that aggregate stability varied on a nearly cyclical pattern, with lower aggregate stability in the winter and early spring compared to higher aggregate stability in the summer months.
 This variation in aggregate stability was found to be highly correlated with total monthly rainfall and average monthly rainfall.
 Aggregate stability can be impacted by the amount and intensity of precipitation.
 Higher amounts of precipitation and irregular rainfall events can decrease aggregate stability and increase erosion.
 Also, higher temperatures can increase the rates of decomposition in soil, which reduces the amount of carbon on the site, which can reduce aggregate stability.
-Many of the influences that climate has on soil aggregate stability are due to interactions of soil type with wetting/drying, shrinking/swelling, and freezing/thawing (Amézketa, 1999).
+Many of the influences that climate has on soil aggregate stability are due to interactions of soil type with wetting/drying, shrinking/swelling, and freezing/thawing.

 Aggregate Stability Measurement

 Soil aggregate stability can be measured in several ways, since: